TWBug/GoldCardHenge/content/application/_index.en.md

 Registration
 {{< /teaser >}}

-* Please visit the website of the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/) and set up an account.
-Use the login details to login into the portal. **Your name in English  needs to be consistent with the name on your passport you are using to enter Taiwan.**
+* Please visit the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/) website and create an account.
+Use the login details to login into the portal. **Your English name needs to be consistent with the name on the passport you are using to enter Taiwan.**

 {{< teaser prefix="2." >}}
 Fill in your information / Passport & Visa Status